 Type-I X-ray bursts

 The rises of the bursts are typically quite short, less than a second.
-This means that the nuclear flames, once ignited at some spot on a netron star surface, propagate around the neutron star on a timescale less than a second.
+This means that the nuclear flames, once ignited at some spot on a neutron star surface, propagate around the neutron star on a timescale less than a second.
 The flame speeds should be impressively high, between 10 and 100 km/sec!
 Together with Anatoly Spitkovsky and Greg Ushomirsky, I made a crack at understanding such high flame speeds and their geometry in 2001-2.
-Anatoly was a PhD student at Berkeley, working on pic simulations that would one day make him famous in the Astrophysics world.
-He nonetheless found the time to take a lead on this projet.
+Anatoly was a PhD student at Berkeley, working on PIC simulations that would one day make him famous in the Astrophysics world.
+He nonetheless found the time to take a lead on this project.
 We worked on it closely for about a year.
 None of us knew any geophysical fluid dynamics, but we had to learn it rather well to address this problem.
 The strongly accreting neutron stars are incredibly fast rotators, and the Coriolis force plays a huge role.
-The flames are essentially nulear hurricanes!
+The flames are essentially nuclear hurricanes!

 Flame propagation on the surfaces of rapidly rotating neutron stars during Type I X-ray bursts